stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/inline/_index.md

 title: Aspose::Words::Inline class
 linktitle: Inline
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Inline class.
-Base class for inline-level nodes that can have character formatting associated with them, but cannot have child nodes of their own in C++.
+description: 'Aspose::Words::Inline class.
+Base class for inline-level nodes that can have character formatting associated with them, but cannot have child nodes of their own in C++.'
 type: docs
 weight: 3600
 url: /cpp/aspose.words/inline/